JonFinley211/Nuttly2/README.md

 Routes after deployment
 Adobe Xd

+## How to install
+Clone Repo
+Navigate to server.js folder and "npm install" to install the required dependencies.
+Navigate to root directory and "yarn start" to start client.

 this is a milk based shopping app that allows users to sign in and order milk through snipcart.